isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 a regular and committed volunteer with the Ground-Up Initiative (GUI), a non-profit organisation known for environmental sustainability and community-building efforts.
-Maria’s exceptional maturity, together with her tenacity when things get tough are truly inspiring for her peers.</p>
+Maria’s exceptional maturity, together with her tenacity when things get tough, are truly inspiring for her peers.</p>
 <hr>
 <h4>Excel</h4>
 <p><strong>Veniko Borislavov Belinski | Victoria School</strong>